+How did Mr. Scorsese approach you about the movie Silence?
 I auditioned.
 I hadn’t had an audition in a bunch of years and I was very relieved when Marty was asking people to audition.

+Why?
 He’s been wanting to make this film for 28 years, and he wanted to make sure he found the right people to tell this story that’s been rumbling around in his head and heart for that long.
 It heartened me, because I felt whoever he chooses is the right person because he’s doing very detailed research and making sure the story reaches its potential with the people that play these parts.
 I don’t think it was many of us who auditioned, I think it was five or six of us.

+Were you nervous?
 Very, of course.
 And driven.
 Because I was like, “I’m not gonna leave any stone unturned here, I’m gonna act as if we’re shooting the movie and I’m gonna show up.
 And I was really, really prepared.
 Probably more prepared than I’d ever been for an audition, because it’s one of those surreal things.
 It’s a surreal moment when Mr. Scorsese and it’s a passion project and it’s something so deep in his heart, it’s like, okay, I have to come in all guns blazing.

+Did you dress in a particular way?
 Yeah, I wore all black.
 It was a really awesome – it was like a two hour talk and reading, and he was very light and jokey in between these very intense scenes that we were reading.
 It was really confusing.
 And I thought, well, if it’s me, it’s me.
 If it’s not, it’s not.
 But I had a feeling that I was the right person for it, and I don’t get that feeling very often.
 More often than not I’m saying, oh this person is gonna be better or this person is gonna be better.
 It’s very rare where I go, ‘No, this one could be right for me.”

+How did you get into character?
 It was a really interesting thing because the majority of the process was praying.
 I had a year to get ready to go and shoot, and I prayed for a year.
 I never prayed before, really, and I developed a relationship with a power greater than myself – call it God, call it love, call it what you will.
 Insert your belief system here.
 It became very, very natural and I realize that we’re praying all the time, it’s just we’re not conscious of what we’re praying to.
 We’re worshipping all the time, there’s that human impulse to worship and to exalt and to long for connection to the divine.
 We are unfortunately, in our culture, being driven and guided more often than not to worship things that are false and empty, like celebrity culture, like consumer goods, a new pair of shoes, popularity, being a success by what modern standards mean: a nice car, a beautiful spouse, two children and a picket fence.
 These are all lies that we’ve been sold.